 The Reverse of the 1934 Wheat Penny

-The reverse of the 1934 Wheat penny features a striking but simple design.
-Two wheat stalks curve up either side of the coin, forming a frame for the denomination and country name.
-The Latin phrase โE PLURIBUS UNUMโ arches across the top of the coin, running parallel to the edge.
-The words mean โFrom the many, oneโ.
-Itโs a reference to the creation of the country as a union of states.
+The reverse features two wheat stalks curving up either side of the coin, framing the denomination and country name.
+The Latin phrase “E PLURIBUS UNUM” — meaning “From the many, one” — arches across the top, a reference to the nation’s creation as a union of states.

 Other Features of the 1934 Wheat Penny